worktheclock/replit.github.io/tutorials/22-personal-stock-market-dashboard.md

 We want our dashboard to be a live display that fetches new stock prices periodically, without us having to refresh the page.
 It would also be nice to unload calculations such as percentage gain or loss to the client's web browser, so we can reduce load on our server.
 To this end, we will be structuring our portfolio viewing functionality as an API endpoint that is queried by JavaScript code, rather than using Jinja templates to build it on the server-side.

-The first thing we need to do to achieve this is create a Flask endpoint that returns the user's portfolio.
+The first thing we need to do to achieve this is to create a Flask endpoint that returns the user's portfolio.
 We'll do this at `/portfolio`.
 Add the following code to `main.py`, below the `buy` function:

 ```python
 @site.route('/portfolio')